wuast94/linkus/CONTRIBUTING.md

     - Use Tailwind CSS utility classes where possible.
     - For custom styles, use a `<style>` block within your `index.svelte`.
     - Adhere to the application's theme variables defined in `src/lib/styles/theme.css`.
 Use `var(--variable-name)`.
+    - [DaisyUI](https://daisyui.com/) components and classes are available and required for common UI elements.
     - If styling third-party components (like FullCalendar), use `:global()` selectors and map their styles to the theme variables.
     - **Adding Colors:** If your plugin _requires_ a new color not present in the theme, you **must** add the corresponding variable to **all** theme definitions within `src/lib/styles/theme.css` to maintain consistency.
 Document the new variable.
 5.  **Configuration:** Plugins are typically associated with services defined in `config/config.yaml`.
 Your plugin's frontend and backend logic will receive the relevant service configuration.